-In girls, the first pubertal milestone is typically breast development (thelarche), followed soon after by appearance of pubic hair (pubarche) and axillary hair and later by the first menstrual period (menarche), which traditionally occurs 2 to 3 yr after thelarche (see Figure: Puberty—when female sexual characteristics develop.).
+In girls, the first pubertal milestone is typically breast development (thelarche), followed soon after by appearance of pubic hair (pubarche) and axillary hair and later by the first menstrual period (menarche), which traditionally occurs 2 to 3 years after thelarche (see Figure: Puberty—when female sexual characteristics develop).

 In both sexes, appearance of pubic and axillary hair is called adrenarche.
 Adrenarche may occur before gonadarche in about 10% of children (premature adrenarche).
 Although gonadarche and adrenarche may have overlapping signs, they are regulated independently.

 The definition of precocious puberty depends on reliable population standards for onset of puberty (ie, when pubertal milestones occur); because onset seems to be occurring earlier in the US, especially in females, these traditional standards are being reevaluated.
 Breast development is increasingly occurring at younger ages and this trend is mirroring the obesity epidemic, with a higher body mass index (> 85th percentile) associated with earlier thelarche.